Table of Contents

 Treading down the memory lane

 Software is more ubiquitous now than ever and it is a fair statement to say that software touches all aspects of our known world.
 Our dependence on software through the various touchpoints such as the internet, app subscriptions we rely on has a heightened relevance almost equal to basic daily necessities like food, water or power.
-Software has infused almost all industries, orgs and institutions, and how we interact with our world for almost everything (Paying bills, learning, entertainment, communications what not) The phrase - “Software is eating the world” is no longer far-fetched.
+Digital tech has infused almost all industries, orgs and institutions, and how we interact with our world for almost everything (Paying bills, learning, entertainment, communications what not) - the end result is the hyper connected world we live in.
+The phrase - “Software is eating the world” is no longer far-fetched.

 Rewinding a bit to back trace the evolution of software and the industry as it stands today (Not intending to trace back the software industry from the Dinosaur era, though.😀)